vmware-archive/AndroidIntelliJStarter/README.md

 **Don't open IntelliJ yet.**

 You will likely fork and rename this repository on Github.
-If you clone this repo be sure to use the *read-only* url to avoid accidentally making changes to this template project.
+If you clone `pivotal/AndroidIntelliJStarter` be sure to use the *read-only* URI to avoid accidentally pushing changes to it.

     git clone git://github.com/pivotal/AndroidIntelliJStarter YourProject # or your fork cd YourProject

 ### Project Setup Script
-Many files and file contents need to change from AndroidIntelliJStarter to YourProject.
-We have a script for this:
+`./script/project_setup YourProject` will rename the many files and file contents need changed from AndroidIntelliJStarter to YourProject.

     pivotal$ ./script/project_setup YourProject

-Follow the instructions.
-The output will look like this:

-	pivotal$ ./script/project_setup YourProject
-	Searching: AndroidIntelliJStarter.iml,.idea/.name, [snip... lots of files here]
-	>>> Replaced 'AndroidIntelliJStarter' in .idea/.name with 'YourProject'
-	>>> Replaced 'AndroidIntelliJStarter' in .idea/modules.xml with 'YourProject'
-	>>> Replaced 'AndroidIntelliJStarter' in .idea/runConfigurations/StarterApp.xml with 'YourProject'
-	>>> Replaced 'AndroidIntelliJStarter' in .idea/runConfigurations/Unit_Tests.xml with 'YourProject'
-	>>> Renamed 'AndroidIntelliJStarter.iml' to 'YourProject.iml'
+This will perform the renaming and also run the following sub-scripts.
+Read on to learn about them.

+#### Set Package Name Script
+`script/set_package` will change base Java package structure of this project from `com.example.android.sampleapp` to the provided package name.
+Leave blank to keep the default.

+    # ./script/set_package
+    > Please provide a package name, such as com.example.yourproject
+    > Leave blank to change this later.
+    >

+### Sub-Scripts
+`script/set_package` will run the following for you, but you might want to run them again or run them later.

+#### New Git Repository Script
+`script/init_git_repo` lets you create a new, empty local git repository for YourProject.
+This will remove the history for AndroidIntelliJStarter.

+The current `.git` directory is saved as `.git.bak` if you want to undo this.

+    # ./script/init_git_repo
     !!!
 Do you want to create a new git repository?
     !!!
 Type 'yes' to back up your .git directory and create a new git repository
-	> yes
-	!!!
-Moving .git to .git.bak.
-Delete this if you don't want it.
-	!!!
-Initializing a new git repository!
-	Initialized empty Git repository in /Users/pivotal/workspace/YourProject/.git/

-	[snip... lots of git output here.]

-	pivotal$

-### New Git Repository Script
-Notice the the output from above `script/project_setup`:

-    !!!
-Do you want to create a new git repository?
-    !!!
-Type 'yes' to back up your .git directory and create a new git repository
     >

-You can rerun this command if need to:

-    ./script/init_git # or ruby script/init_git

-You will still need to push this to some external repository URI.
+You will still need to add a git remote and push this to some external repository URI.

-### Update Android
+#### Update Android
-Run this:
+You might need to occasionally re-run this:

     android update project -p .